 There are two things many of us experience that can drag us down: Stress and Anxiety.
 Enter Mindfulness and Jon Kabat-Zinn, the founder of mindful-based stress reduction or MBSR.
 Kabat-Zinn referred to mindfulness as an awareness that arises through paying attention to purpose, in the present moment, non-judgmentally.
 By being mindful, your awakened conscience allows you to decide how you react and process situations.
 It also allows us to connect with who we are.
 Examples of mindfulness can be tricky, but luckily you’ve come here, where we break it down and keep it simple.

 It’s important to talk about the benefits of mindfulness to know it’s not just yoga and meditation.

-Sara Davin, PsyD, MPH, explains how the practice of mindfulness has become the most rapid, universally accepted techniques to improve mental health across populations.
+Sara Davin, PsyD, MPH, explains how the practice of mindfulness has become the most rapid, universally accepted technique to improve mental health across populations.
 Some benefits include:

 - Reduced stress and anxiety

 - Improved sleep and ability to pay attention

 Through practicing mindfulness, we can rid ourselves of those negative emotions that bounce around in our heads and leave them in the dust.

 Let the practice begin!

 Examples of mindfulness can take many forms, and these are just a few:

 As feelings and thoughts arise within you due to a situation or experience, observe yourself having this experience and notice the words that come to the forefront of your mind.